STEM Fair FAQ

 (A) ALL PROJECT IDEAS NEED TO BE APPROVED BEFORE WORK BEGINS.

-(D) After you have decided on a project, go to the SVSEF ENTRY FORM to complete an application.
+(D) After you have decided on a project, go to the SVSEF ENTRY FORM on the home page to complete an application.
 SVSEF’s STEM Science Review Committee (SRC) reviews each application for safety, ethics, and grade-level appropriateness.

 (E) If everything in your application is complete, you’ll receive an email that says “Approved.”
-If your project is incomplete (some projects require additional forms from ISEF to be completed), or has grade level, safety, or ethics issues, an email will be sent to you saying “Needs additional work.”
+If your project is incomplete (if you are also registering for the county fair, there may be some additional ISEF forms to be completed), or has grade level, safety, or ethics issues, an email will be sent to you saying either "Conditionally approved"or “Needs additional work,” along with suggestions to make your project compliant.

-(F) Once your application is approved, then you’ll begin work on your project.
+(F) Once your application is approved/conditionally approved, then you can begin work on your project.

-(G) If you need help with your project, contact firstname.lastname@example.org to find a mentor.
+(G) If you need help with your project at any stage, contact us for assistance.

 (H) You’ll need a bound notebook AND a science and engineering fair trifold poster board.
+SVSEI will provide both - the notebook will be dropped off at your school after you register your project.
+The Trifolds will be available for pickup at the January work days.
+(You do not need to register for pickup - just email us beforehand so we have enough on hand.)
 The notebook is where you record ALL of your data, designs, and project ideas.
 Take pictures, make sketches, graph your data, and analyze your results with the statistics you learned by attending the clinic.
 Then, write them up for your display board (see Project Display Rules and Helpful hints) and summarize them for your abstract.

 Do I have to work alone?